 Training Options Offered for Service Dogs

-Training can last as long as 2 months depending on the different training scenarios needed.
-Cost for this program will include the purchase of the dog as well as all the training before placing the dog with you.
+Training can last as long as 4 months depending on the different training scenarios needed.
+The cost for this program will include the purchase of the dog as well as all the training before placing the dog with you.
 It will also include placement training with you and the dog so you can learn how to operate the dog with all of the commands.
 This training can be done in a group setting or one on one private lessons depending on the situation.